Weather-Routing-Research/Weather-Routing-Research.github.io/_talks/2023-06-08-monteiro-sebastian.md

 When boundary conditions \(x0\) and \(xN\) are imposed, a resolution method based on computational parallelization is proposed.
 Starting from an initial "guess" sequence of points, each \(xk, k = 1, . . . , N − 1\), evolves iteratively, using only the information from the neighboring points.
 This method converges to a solution of the problem under certain conditions.
 The analysis of these conditions allows us to discuss the notion of conjugate points for such discrete systems.

-The research is funded by the BBVA Foundation.
+The research is funded by the [BBVA Foundation](https://www.fbbva.es/) and [Agencia Estatal de Investigación](https://www.aei.gob.es/).